cristivlas/shmy/README.md

 This is a simple, lightweight command line interpreter with Unix-like built-in commands, created for familiarizing myself with Rust.

+The interpreter works in interactive mode, or can consume script files passed in the command line.

 ## Command Interpreter Notes

 ### 1. Variable Assignment and Evaluation